The rise and fall of Nicolás Maduro

 His government leaned heavily on the state oil company Petroleos de Venezuela S.A. to dispense patronage and shore up political loyalty.
 As deficits mounted, authorities ordered the Central Bank of Venezuela to print money, a move that rendered the local Bolívar currency effectively worthless, said José Guerra, an economist who spent two decades at the Central Bank and served in the National Assembly from 2015 to 2021.

 The result was economic devastation on a historic scale.
-From 2012 to last year, Venezuela's gross domestic product shrank by nearly 80 percent, according to figures from the International Monetary Fund.
-Inflation in 2018 exceeded 65,000 percent.
+From 2012 to last year, Venezuela's gross domestic product shrank by nearly 80%, according to figures from the International Monetary Fund.
+Inflation in 2018 exceeded 65,000%.

 The collapse set off one of the largest migration movements in the world.
 At least 7.9 million Venezuelans have fled the country, according to the United Nations Refugee Agency, seeking safety and the means to feed their families.
 Many have crossed the often deadly rainforest passage of the Darién Gap linking Colombia and Panama on their way to the United States.
 Most have remained elsewhere in Latin America.